lmbell89/WebRTC/README.md

 # WebRTC
-Web chat for multiple users, using JS and Bootstrap front-end, Node.js for signalling.
+Web chat for multiple users.
+The frontend uses Javascript, jQuery and Bootstrap.
+The backend uses Node.js and socket.io

+<h2>Installation</h2>
+`npm i socket.io`

+<h2>Configuration</h2>
+See the CONFIG object in client/webrtc.js